taddison/personal-site/content/blog/2018/11/sql-managed-backups-and-operating-system-error-87/index.md

 ---
-layout: post
 title: SQL Managed Backups and Operating System Error 87
 share-img: https://tjaddison.com/assets/2018/2018-11-03/SQLManagedBackup.png
 tags: [SQL, Azure]
 ---

 We use [SQL Managed backups] for our on-premises SQL Servers, and have been very impressed with it (from a speed, management, and cost perspective).
 Shortly after deploying the solution though the SQL error logs started to log errors when attempting to read managed backups:

 ```
 BackupIoRequest::ReportIoError: read failure on backup device